genyman/docs/mkdocs/docs/reference/genyman-cli.md

 This argument is used to use the given file as input for the code generator specified in that configuration file.
 The cli is responsible for downloading, installing and executing the genyman global tool.

+### update option

+`genyman your-config.json --update`

+The `update` option will perform and update of the package first.

 ## New Command

 `genyman new`